chutrunganh/Stock-Trading-Platform/README.md

   </p>
 </div>

 <a id="readme-top"></a>

-# 📝Overview
+# 📝 Overview

-Soict Stock Trading Platform is a full-stack web application that simulates a real-world stock trading environment.
+**Soict Stock Trading Platform** is a full-stack web application that simulates a real-world stock trading environment.
 Designed for beginners and educational purposes, it allows users to practice trading stocks, manage portfolios, and learn about market dynamics in a safe, risk-free setting.
+Due to the limitations of the project scope, certain real-world trading rules and mechanisms have been simplified, see [Stock Fundamental Theory](./docs/stockFundamentalTheory/stockFundamentalTheory.md) section.

-For the security concern, we have implemented some measures by our best knowledge to mitigate common vulnerabilities and attacks.
+For security concerns, we have implemented some measures to mitigate common vulnerabilities and attacks.
 For more details, refer to the [Security Checklist](#-security-checklist) section.

 ## 🛠️ Technology Stack